coolnikitav/CodingLearning/computer-architecture/000-review-questions-1,A,C,B,3,2.md

 - Unscheduled: 32 cycles
 - Scheduled: 20 cycles

+b.

-The clock would have to be 32/20 = 1.6, or 60% faster to match the performance improvement achieved by scheduling.
+The loop must be unrolled 7 times because there are 6 stall slots after MUL.D The clock would have to be 32/20 = 1.6, or 60% faster to match the performance improvement achieved by scheduling.
 ## 6 - 2.13
 ![image](https://github.com/coolnikitav/coding-lessons/assets/30304422/8fcbb4f4-0c9f-4a67-93a0-1bc519b5d56b)